1. Skip to content

 It was an embarrassing defeat for Italy's government.
 Just weeks ago, at an EU summit, far-right Italian Prime Minister Giorgia Meloni had been promoting her "innovative" approach to processing asylum applications in non-EU third countries.

-Judges in Rome have now sought clarification on the issue from European Court of Justice (ECJ) in Luxembourg.
+Judges in Rome have now sought clarification on the issue from European Court of Justice in Luxembourg.

 At full capacity, Italy's government had hoped its facilities in Albania would be able to process up to 40,000 asylum applications a year.
 But not even two months into the launch of the project, it remains unclear whether the centers will ever be used.

-"Now, the right move for Meloni's government would be to say, 'Okay, we tried, but it's just not possible'," said Christopher Hein, a professor of migration and asylum law at Luiss University in Rome.
+"Now, the right move for Meloni's government would be to say, 'OK, we tried, but it's just not possible'," said Christopher Hein, a professor of migration and asylum law at Luiss University in Rome.

 Italy's three-way, right-wing governing alliance has now launched an attack on the country's judiciary, with which it has been at loggerheads over other issues as well.